erdahuja/mergedup/ReadMe.md

     foundation: building blocks of a web server (swap router without changing anything!)

-For RBAC mechanism, we are using jwt tokens with two roles (admin and user).
+For RBAC mechanism, we are using jwt tokens with two roles (admin and user) saved in claims.
 By using a middleware for each handler we are doing authentication and authorization.
 A cache layer is also added in users db to quick access user roles.

 [DB Design](https://github.com/erdahuja/mergedup/blob/main/docs/db/dbb_design.pdf) | [API design](https://github.com/erdahuja/mergedup/docs/api/mergedup.md)